8 telling signs someone is self-centered and has very little empathy for others

 3. They dismiss or minimize others’ emotional disclosures and see them as an inconvenience.

 When someone shares their feelings, they’re taking a risk and hoping for empathy or support.
 But with a self-centered person, these moments can be met with impatience or frustration.
 They might sigh loudly, change the subject, or make comments that shrink the importance of your feelings.
-It’s not just rude; it’s a clear message that your emotions don’t matter to them.
+Though it’s not always intentional, it sends a message that your emotions don’t matter to them.

 Such behavior can leave you feeling invisible or burdensome.
-Emotional support requires presence and compassion, and when those are absent, it can be painful.
+For most people, emotional support requires presence and compassion, and when those are absent, it can be painful.

 The concept of emotional invalidation explains this well—when feelings are dismissed or ignored, it damages trust and the receiver’s self-esteem.
-People who lack empathy often struggle to offer validation because they don’t prioritize others’ inner experiences.
-Instead, their focus stays fixed on their own needs and agenda.
+People who lack empathy often struggle to offer validation because they don’t prioritize others’ inner experiences or they struggle to relate to things they haven’t experienced themselves.
+So instead, they bring the focus back to their own needs and agenda.
+But you don’t really have to be able to relate to someone’s experience to show them empathy; you just have to believe that their experience is real and valid.
+And we can all do that if we are willing to.

 4. They constantly redirect conversations to themselves.

-Your stories might be met with quick nods or distracted glances before they jump in with something related to their life.
-Over time, this pattern sends a clear message: your thoughts and feelings are secondary to theirs.
+It’s more likely to be a lack of empathy if your stories are met with quick nods or distracted glances before they jump in with something related to their life, that has little to do with what you were talking about, without the attention ever returning to you.
+And over time, this pattern sends a clear message: your thoughts and feelings are secondary to theirs.

 Because they rarely show genuine curiosity about what’s happening in your world, it’s hard to build a meaningful connection.
 Rather than engaging with your perspective, they treat conversations as opportunities to promote their own narrative.